Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

-Classic symptoms can develop over several hours or may take 1-2 days:
+These symptoms can start over many hours or take 1 to 2 days:

-Other symptoms may include:
+Other symptoms may be:

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.

 Centers for Disease Control and Prevention